 In the past, Le Venec SA traded almost exclusively in small fish.
 However, in recent years processes have been adapted to handle larger fish.

-This was not only to meet changes in customer preference for portioned fish but also because the company was experiencing more and more difficulty at supply level.
+This was not only to meet changes in customer preference for portioned fish but also because the company was experiencing more and more difficulty at the supply level.
 This was due to EU quotas being significantly downscaled, especially in terms of fishing net specifications.

-It was therefore necessary for Le Venec to change its business strategy and make a decision to process bigger fish and supply new customer segments.
+It was, therefore, necessary for Le Venec to change its business strategy and make a decision to process bigger fish and supply new customer segments.

 This meant that larger fish had to be cut into smaller and very precise portions.
 Originally this was done by hand and was a hard and tiring task for employees who had to work long hours to meet demand.